 Our state-of-the-art facility, active learning approach to curriculum, and qualified staff create the type of environment that will give children developmentally appropriate choices and critical thinking skills while promoting growth in each of these areas.

 In 1993, members of the First Presbyterian Church of Birmingham (FPC) decided to open a superior quality childcare program to serve the working parents in downtown Birmingham’s City Center.
 Enlisting the help and financial resources of the church’s members and the assistance of four corporations in the downtown area, FPC raised the funds necessary to build our state-of-the-art facility.
-The Elizabeth Perry Rushton Child Development Center (the “Rushton Center”) is built to accommodate 78 children from six weeks to five years of age.
+The Elizabeth Perry Rushton Child Development Center (the “Rushton Center”) is built to accommodate 108 children from six weeks to seven years of age.
 The Rushton Center opened in September 1995 and was licensed by the Alabama Department of Human Resources.

 In May 1997, the Rushton Center first received national accreditation through the National Association for the Education of the Young Child (NAEYC) and the National Academy of Early Childhood Programs.